neira-daniel/machine-learning-zoomcamp-midterm-project/README.md

         - How to measure the model performance
         - How to compare models
         - Best practices
+        - Among others
-    - Try simpler models than XGBoost
+    - Try simpler models than XGBoost and explore the data set with them
-    - Tune the hyperparameters at the same time, as a product of all the candidates
+    - Tune the hyperparameters of the models at the same time, as a product of all the candidates

-Regarding the containerization:
+And regarding the containerization:

 - Explore alternatives for reducing the Docker image size